-Now that we have a list of probable domain names we need to check whether any of these predicted subdomains exist or not.
-For that, we need to do a mass DNS resolution.
+Now that we have a list of probable domain names that could exists, we can perform DNS resolution on this domain list.
+This would yield us live subdomains.
 After this process, if any of these subdomains is found valid, it's a win-win situation for us.

 At times passive DNS data doesn't give all the hosts/subdomains associated with our target.
 Also, there would some newer subdomains that still wouldn't have been crawled by the internet crawlers.
 In such a case subdomain bruteforcing proves beneficial.

-Earlier DNS zone transfer vulnerabilities were the key to get the whole DNS infrastructure of a particular organization.
+Earlier DNS zone transfer vulnerabilities were the key to get the whole DNS zone data of a particular organization.
 But lately, the DNS servers have been secured and zone transfers are found very rarely.

 1) Sanitize the input wordlist